How to Upskill Your Employees

 - Mentoring and coaching by managers who are experienced in the skills needed

 - Hands-on training opportunities with skilled colleagues, which can also be effective to transfer skills

-- Learning opportunities such as online training, which has become more optimal during the coronavirus pandemic and will likely continue to be a valuable teaching method post-COVID-19.
+- Learning opportunities such as online training, which has become more optimal in the era of remote work, and will likely continue to be a valuable teaching method moving forward.

 Provide a Support System for Employees

 As employees learn new technologies and adapt to changing workplace practices during their upskilling training, it’s important that employers provide a support system to help alleviate any fears or doubts their workers may have.
 A support system’s components include:

 - Fostering conversations with colleagues who are learning the new skills together